cumav/simpleObject/README.md

 ### Simple object detection
-Simple wrapper to the openCV AI capabilities.
+Simple wrapper to the openCV object detection capabilities.
+In this project we use the [ssd_mobilenet_v1_coco](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 #### Prerequisite

 This setup is only using opencv in python.
 So install opencv in python: